rdormer/spiderkit/README.md

 end
 ```

-If you don't pass an agent string, then the parser will take it's configuration from the default agent specified in the robots.txt.
+If you don't pass an agent string, then the parser will take its configuration from the default agent specified in the robots.txt.
 If you want your bot to respond to directives for a given user agent, just pass the agent to either the queue when you create it, or the parser:

 ```ruby
 # visit queue that will respond to any robots.txt